 Who knew ice cream in Europe would be so delicious!
 I didn’t!
-Here in Germany it’s called Eis.
+Here in Germany, it’s called Eis.
 Whether you taste the tantalizing gelato coming from Italy or a glacée in France, name it whatever you want it’s just delicious, right?
-During the summer months in Germany you will see people lining up at all times of the day to grab a kugel (a scoop) or if it’s afternoon dessert time something a bit more fancy.
-Here is a picture blog tempting you to enjoy this cool, refreshing treat done right in Germany.
+During the summer months in Germany, you will see people lining up at all times of the day to grab a kugel (a scoop) or if it’s afternoon dessert time something a bit fancier.
+Here is a picture blog tempting you to enjoy this cool, refreshing ice cream treat done right in Germany.

 Here are some words to know as you go…

 - Kugel (koo-gel- hard G) – a scoop

 - Becher (beeker) – a cup (based on the number of scoops the size of your cup will change too, so order your scoops(kugel) first